tmr4/db65xx/README.md

 db65xx is a VS Code extension (under development) that simulates Western Design Center's [65C02](https://www.wdc65xx.com/wdc/documentation/w65c02s.pdf) and [65C816](https://www.wdc65xx.com/wdc/documentation/w65c816s.pdf) microprocessors.
 The extension implements Microsoft's Debug Adapter Protocol to communicate with the VS Code debugging frontend and translates UI commands to control an execution engine simulating the selected processor.
 The execution engine "runs" a binary file of the assembled code and can be used independently of the debugging extension.

 The extension monitors the execution engine activity and translates its state into various elements to be displayed in the VS Code UI.
-To do so, it uses various debug files produced during source code assembly.
-The extension works with [cc65](https://github.com/cc65/cc65) files to produce an address map between the assembly source files and the assembled binary.
+To do so, it uses various debug files produced during source code assembly and compilation.
+The extension works with [cc65](https://github.com/cc65/cc65) files to produce an address map between the assembly and C source files and the assembled binary.
 If not otherwise specified it assumes file extensions as follows:

 * binary: `.bin`
 * debug: `.dbg`